 9. Brighton Beach, East Sussex

 One of the easiest of the UK's top seaside resorts to get to from London, Brighton boasts an impressive eight miles of beach along the English Channel for visitors to enjoy.
 While almost 5.5 miles of this shoreline consists of shingle (or pebble) beach, this sprawling seaside town has been a popular destination for day-trippers and vacationers for well over a century.

 While the section of beach along the town's promenade is home to many of the usual seaside attractions, including a pier and the elegant Royal Pavilion, a former palace, it's less well suited to swimming than for sunseekers, picnickers, and for water sports such as sailing, kayaking, paddle boarding, and windsurfing (there's even a naturist section for those who prefer sunbathing au naturel).

-If you're adventurous enough to wander a little farther "up beach" toward the town of Hove (it's an easy and very pleasant stroll), you'll be rewarded with a chance to enjoy renting one of the many colorful beach huts that line the shore as a base for the day.
+If you're adventurous enough, wander a little farther "up beach" toward the town of Hove.
+It's an easy and very pleasant stroll, and you'll be rewarded with a chance to enjoy renting one of the many colorful beach huts that line the shore as a base for the day.
 Other areas of the Brighton beachfront consist of a large public sports complex, including activities such as ultimate frisbee and beach volleyball, as well as one of the largest marina's on the south coast.

 10. Weymouth Beach, Dorset